patricktren/startup/README.md

   * querying Chat GPT w/API
 * DB/Login - Store users, folders, whiteboards, queries/results, notes, and their positions within a whiteboard in database.
 Register and login users.
 Credentials securely stored in database.
 Can't query unless authenticated.
 * WebSocket - When a user updates a shared whiteboard, shared users can see it as it's updated live.

+# HTML deliverable
+## Webpages
+The following webpages were added:
+- about.html
+  - includes text for info about the product
+- index.html
+  - homepage with login
+- notes.html
+  - page to view Notebooks, Folders, and Pages
+- share-notes.html
+  - page to share a Notebook with someone